AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 * Adobe Product Admin role is granted to users added as a Product Admin in Adobe Admin Console
 * Adobe Product Admin is a read-only role and can't be edited or deleted from Marketo Engage.
 * Adobe Product Admin has the same rights and privileges as a standard Marketo Admin.
-* Marketo Engage Admin’s role is still an Admin and is granted to a user in Marketo Engage.
+* Marketo Engage Admin's role is still an Admin and is granted to a user in Marketo Engage.

 **Is there any change in User Management API client support?**